 If you really love Christmas, then you’ll love these STEM activities using just red and white beads and green play dough.

 If you love Christmas, then you’ll love this play doh Christmas tree!
 It’s so festive and fun even for the youngest Christmas lovers!
+We did this experiment as part of our Christmas STEM activities for preschool.

 Our Christmas STEM challenges continue with today’s activity.